endemic/freecell/README.md

 - [x] change double-click to require clicks to be close to each other -- otherwise you get some weird double-clicks where they are actually farther apart and it seems unintentional
 - [x] Get touch input
 - [x] card waterfall

-## IN PROGRESS: getter method for stacks which show where a card should be moved to to be on the end

-- [ ] Use `filter: invert(1);` on grabbed cards?
-Not sure this is a necessary affordance, as the original Windows version used this to show which cards you had selected; in this version, you move them with click/tap
-- [ ] Add status bar with timer/allowed cards you can grab
-- [ ] Add menu bar
 - [x] Add undo stack
-  -> need to add animation to undo stack
-- [ ] Add delayed animation to moving `grabbed` object so cards swirl around as they are moved
 - [x] Verify "size" objects & collision detection (!!!)
   -> this seems to be causing a bug where double-clicking a card drops it on a foundation, but the card doesn't move -> probably should add some tests for this
   -> **breakthru** I think this is actually happening only on first move, before the `grabbed` object updates its position.
 If a card is clicked but not moved enough, `grabbed` stays at (0, 0), which would naturally overlap the first foundation (if the window is narrow enough).
 The `grabbed.drop` behavior changes based on whether the `moved` flag is set or not.
 I think the solution might be to update the `grabbed` object's position?
 - [x] Scrollbars appear on the page; figure out what is causing them
 - [x] Make cards taller, for better play on mobile; also need larger numbers/suits
-  * I think I prefer the "rounded" corners
-- [ ] add `targetPosition` prop or similar on cards/foundations, so we don't need to calculate offset when moving/animating
 - [x] double-clicked cards moving to foundations still go "under" other cards; their z-indices aren't set high enough
 - [x] fix undo to handle reverting multiple cards
 - [x] rework the background graphics for cells/foundations

+## IN PROGRESS

+- [ ] Use `filter: invert(1);` on grabbed cards?
+Not sure this is a necessary affordance, as the original Windows version used this to show which cards you had selected; in this version, you move them with click/tap
+- [ ] Add status bar with timer/allowed cards you can grab
+- [ ] Add menu bar
+- [ ] add `targetPosition` prop or similar on cards/foundations, so we don't need to calculate offset when moving/animating
+- [ ] fix card waterfall on hidpi screens
+- [ ] Add delayed animation to moving `grabbed` object so cards swirl around as they are moved